rweigel/phys305/flux.md

 In this tutorial, flux is reviewed.
 The flux due to a vector field is a fundamental concept in E&M, but Griffiths only provides a 1--page description of the flux due to a vector field in the surface integral section in 1.3.1(b).

-The flow of current also constitutes a flux and this is also covered in this tutorial in section 3.
+The flow of current also constitutes a flux and this is also introduced in this tutorial in section 3.
 This section may be skipped and will be revisited later in the semester.

 # Introduction